This floating castle appears to be from an enchanted fable, but in actuality it is Europe's best preserved Renaissance water castle.

 The name wasn’t widely used until the 20th century.
 At that time, the area developed rapidly with the construction of the Hong Kong Golf Club in 1898 and the development of the recreational beach a decade later.
 In 1920, the Kadoorie family built the Repulse Bay Hotel which was later immortalized as the setting in Eileen Chang’s novel “Love in a Fallen City.”

-WWII brought military presence back to the bay.
-It served as a strategic location during the Battle of Hong kong and then later, the Repulse Bay Hotel was used as a military hospital for Japanese forces.
+WWII then brought military presence back to the bay.
+It served as a strategic location during the Battle of Hong Kong and then the Repulse Bay Hotel was later used as a military hospital for Japanese forces.
 Following the War, many residential buildings were built and the area began to thrive.
-The beach also was extended to its present-day 960-feet (292-meters) length, making it one of the longest beaches in Hong Kong.

 Although we won’t truly know why the bay caused such repulsion, one this is for sure: Repulse Bay traded wartime rendezvous for luxury.
 It is now currently one of the most expensive residential areas in the world, and is a global destination for relaxation.